5 Investment Strategy Tips for the Soon-To-Be Retired

 Here are the 5 investment strategy tips that I gave Marisa to help her reach her retirement goals and simplify her life:

 Hire out.
-Unless you really enjoy spending your time researching and monitoring your investments, find an investment manager who fits your investor profile (in Marisa’s case that would include offering socially responsible investment options), has transparent and reasonable fees (1-1.25% range for Marisa’s portfolio size), has a good track record for investment performance, is respectful, listens to you and is enjoyable to work with.
-There are over 100,000 investment managers in Canada that want your business—you can afford to be picky!
+Unless you really enjoy spending your time researching and monitoring your investments, find an investment manager who fits your investor profile (in Marisa’s case that would include offering socially responsible investment options), has transparent and reasonable fees (1-1.25% range for active management for Marisa’s portfolio size, or about half that for passive management at a “roboadvisor”) and has a good track record for investment performance.

 Manage your risk and tax-efficiency.
 Revisit your asset mix.
 Things are different now.
-As you approach retirement you no longer have as much time on your side.
-Even though you won’t need the bulk of your portfolio immediately; once you’re retired you will likely need your portfolio to start paying you a “salary.”
-And, you’ll need to re-assess your relationship to risk.
+As you approach retirement you no longer have as much time on your side to recover from market downturns.
+Even though you won’t need the bulk of your portfolio immediately, once you’re retired you will likely need your portfolio to start paying you a “salary.”
+And you’ll need to re-assess your relationship to risk.
 How freaked out would you be if the stock market drops and your portfolio goes down by 25%?
-While you may be more cavalier about these kinds of fluctuations when retirement is way down the line, you may feel different as you approach retirement.
-Most of my retired client’s portfolios have an asset mix of 50-60% equity/stocks and 40-50% cash and fixed income/bond investments.
-You may not shoot the lights out when the market is hot, but you may not be able to afford the financial or psychological impact of a higher risk portfolio when the markets go down.
+While you may be more cavalier about these kinds of fluctuations when retirement is way down the line, you may feel different as you near retirement.

 Stay engaged.
-You don’t need to “get under the hood” but you do need to measure the progress of your portfolio against your goals – goals which could be dynamic in the years coming up to, and as you transition through retirement.
+You don’t need to “get under the hood” but you do need to measure the progress of your portfolio against your goals – goals which could be dynamic in the years coming up to and as you transition into and navigate retirement.
 You may work less, start receiving pensions or have paid off your mortgage – all things that could change the priorities and strategy for your portfolio.
-Keep your advisor informed of your cash flow needs, income sources and other life changes and priorities.
-Your investments need to reflect your unique circumstances and evolve with you and your life changes.

 You’re Almost There!